miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 just want to stick to your old vim muscle memory and just be able to copy/paste-toss your entire context into any LLM in one go.

+That's why I paid for Google Gemini Advanced Pro, and that's what I'm discovering is now possible in o1 Release.

-So let's do exactly that and  ee what o1 had to say!
+So let's do exactly that and see what o1 had to say!

 ## o1's Attempt at a Plan Following Yesterday's Work